 All students have access to a well-stocked resource-based learning centre with modern workstations.
 Audio-visual facilities are available for student use and the learning centre also houses the sixth form library.
 This is staffed to help students in their research; it also includes facilities for private study.

 All individual subjects have facilities appropriate to their needs.
-Most teaching occurs in seminar rooms but practical courses, including science and business studies, have their own specially-equipped learning centres.
+Most teaching occurs in seminar rooms but practical courses, including science, have their own specially-equipped learning centres.